Crispy, sweet cranberry walnut cookies with white chocolate, these easy cookies are totally addictive - impossible to stop at just one!

 Jump to recipe

-- White chocolate: I use chunks of baking chocolate that I have to chop.
+White chocolate: I use chunks of baking chocolate that I have to chop.
 White chocolate chips are fine as well.
 Try these Chocolate Chip and White Chocolate Chip Cookies, too.

-- Cranberries: dried ones, of course.
-Raisins or chopped apricots are super, as well, but the cranberry version is my favorite.
+Dried cranberries: Raisins or chopped apricots are super, as well, but the cranberry version is my favorite.
 Cranberries are tangier than raisins or apricots, and I love that.

-- Oatmeal: regular oats, not instant.
+Oatmeal: Regular oats, not instant.

-How to make cranberry oatmeal walnut cookies?
+How to make cranberry walnut cookies?

 Like any other cookie recipe I know, this one is super easy.
 You only need a little patience to scoop all 50 cookies onto the baking trays.

-- Mix the very soft butter and the sugar well for about 3 minutes.
-(1)
+Step #1: Mix the soft butter and sugar well for about 3 minutes.
+Add the egg and vanilla, then beat again until creamy.

-White chocolate drizzle:
+White chocolate drizzle

-- For easy drizzling, spoon the melted chocolate into a small zip-lock bag.
+For easy drizzling, spoon the melted chocolate into a small zip-lock bag.
 Cut a tiny hole in the corner of the bag and drizzle the chocolate back and forth over each cranberry cookie.

-- If you can't be bothered with the bag (I can't be most of the time), use a teaspoon to carefully drizzle the cookies.
-You might get a larger blob here and there, but who cares? 🙂
+If you can't be bothered with the bag (I can't be most of the time), use a teaspoon to carefully drizzle the cookies.
+You might get a larger blob here and there, but who cares? ๐

 Tips